sunsingerus/site-sunsingerus/_posts/2018-05-14-aws-manage-key-pairs.md

 bj84nUsk2odCOD3+pGjzGaX13U0o4kCi+Pm0CBf342ICqyvDpnmOkEiH7adS1qxZdZE0
 -----END RSA PRIVATE KEY-----
 </pre>
 <strong>Public key</strong> of the key pair would be kept on the server and will not be downloaded.
 You can always generate <strong>public key</strong> out of your <strong>private key</strong> in case need be.
+This can be done with the help of multiple tools, and <strong>puttygen</strong> from <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html" rel="noopener" target="_blank">PuTTY</a> is one of my favorite.

 <h1>Delete key Pair</h1>
 Select Key Pair to be deleted and click <code>Delete Pair</code>